bhuvaneshwaran-kumar/JS-Reference/README.md

      provide the context
      consume it

+---

+# useReducer

+    useReducer is usually preferable to useState when you have complex state logic

 # Lifting State Up.

     we can also able to pass methods that actually manupulate the state as a prop.